JuliaDatabases/Redis.jl/README.md

 ### Subscription error handling

 When a `SubscriptionConnection` instance is created via `open_subscription`, it spawns a routine that runs in the background to process events received from the server.
-In the case that Redis.jl encounters an error within this loops, the default behavior is to disregard the error and continue on.
+In the case that Redis.jl encounters an error within this loop, the default behavior is to disregard the error and continue on.
 If the user would like finer control over this error handling, `open_subscription` accepts an optional `Function` parameter as its final argument.
 If this is provided, Redis.jl will call the provided function passing it the caught `Exception` as its only parameter.

 ## Sentinel